 Meet the Execs

 President, Co-Chair and Founder of the Brantford Ukulele Society.
 She moved to Ontario from Quebec City in 1994, and has been a Brantford resident since 2001.
 Gen is a dedicated ukulele musician and instructor for over a decade and is passionate about sharing the joy of ukulele music through teaching and community outreach through the Bell City Strummers.
-She is a registered James Hill Ukulele Initiative Level 3 Instructor, a section leader with The Ukulele Orchestra of Toronto and Ukehead #62.
+She is a registered James Hill Ukulele Initiative Level 3 Instructor, a member of The Ukulele Orchestra of Toronto, leader of the Grand River String Ensemble, and Ukeheads #62 and #202.

 Co-Chair of the Brantford Ukulele Festival and co-leader of the Bell City Strummers, now in their 3rd season.
 Catherine is a Level 3 instructor with the James Hill Ukulele Initiative, and a proud Ukehead.
-She plays with the Royal City Ukulele Ensemble and the Ukulele Orchestra of Toronto.
+She currently plays with the Royal City Ukulele Ensemble and played previously with the Ukulele Orchestra of Toronto.
 When not playing ukulele, Catherine is teaching yoga at two local studios.

 Catherine Gorecki